Oliver-Leete/Configs/README.md

 uses Kailh choc low profile switch spacing.

 One of my goals when it came to making the mapping for this board was to avoid layers.
-I've done this using combos for all of the numbers and symbols and having all the other keys (like space, tab, del etc.) on the thumb clusters, with combo thumb clusters for mod taps.
+I've done this using combos for all the numbers and symbols and having all the other keys (like space, tab, del etc.) on the thumb clusters, with combo thumb clusters for mod taps.
 I only have one layer for function keys, consol swapping (control + alt + function keys) and bluetooth and input control.

+And of course because it's a wireless split keyboard, I had to make it so the two halves magnet together side by side to make a more stable keyboard for used on my lap.
+And magnet together back to back for easy transport.

+At the moment I am using a slightly crappy FDM PLA case for it, but I have got a laser sintered nylon case that I managed to sneak onto a build at work that I just need to get around to dying before I change to it.

+# Film picker

+Have you ever had 4 hours and 20 minutes to spare and wondered what combination of films you could watch to perfectly fill your time?
+Well now with the handy film picker script you can not only find out, but also queue them up.

+If you run this script in a folder filled with videos it will open up a Neovim instance with a list of all the films sorted by duration.
+The winbar defined in ui_config.lua will display the duration of all the films in the current paragraph.
+When the Neovim instance is quit whatever paragraph is at the top of the file will be queued up in MPV.
+(The lsv script is also required).